-Orrestranden beach is a three-kilometer long sandy beach.
-There are food and drinks at the Orre friluftshus, as well as toilets, barbecue facilities, parking for car and bikes.
-The centre is one of the stops along the Norwegian Scenic Route.
-The beaches of Jæren are part of a protected nature area, where both plants and birdlife are protected.
+Orrestranden beach is a three-kilometres long sandy beach.
+Possibility to buy food and drinks at the Orre friluftshus, as well as toilets, barbecue facilities, and parking for cars and bikes.
+The centre is one of the stops along the Norwegian Scenic Route Jæren.
+The beaches of Jæren are part of a protected landscape area, where both plants and birdlife are protected.
 This means that it is not allowed to surf, kite, camp, cycle or pick flowers.
-Riding and motorised vehicles are prohibited.
-Dogs must be on a leash at all times.
+Kiting is only possible on the following beaches: Sola, Hellestø, Byberg, Bore and Brusand.

-- It is forbidden to drive motorised vehicles
+It is forbidden to drive motorised vehicles

-- In the bird protection areas, you cannot exercise activities of disturbing effect; surfing, board sailing, kiting and dog walking.
+In the bird protection areas, you cannot exercise activities of disturbing effect; surfing, board sailing, kiting and dog walking.

-It is prohibited to surf/board sailing/*kiting in the bird protected areas from 1 October to 31 March
+It is prohibited to surf/board sailing/kiting in the bird-protected areas from 1 October to 31 March

-- Horseback riding, bike riding, camping and tenting in the sand dunes are prohibited
+Horseback riding, bike riding, camping and tenting in the sand dunes are prohibited

-- You must not walk on farmland during the growing season
+You must not walk on farmland during the growing season

-- Respect people's privacy.
+Respect people's privacy.
 Do not set up a tent any nearer than 150 meters from a house or a cottage

-- Do not light a fire in nature between 15 April to 15 September
+Do not light a fire in nature between 15 April to 15 September

-- For hunting and fishing, special rules apply that you need to be aware of
+For hunting and fishing, special rules apply that you need to be aware of

 Larger events are not allowed without a special dispensation